-- Create your SQL database according to the requirements.
+- 1. Create your SQL database according to the requirements.
 See Reporting Service requirements on page 5 for details on requirements for your environment and your SQL documentation for detailed instructions on configuring SQL server and databases. - 2.
-Install Carbonite Availability and Carbonite Move Reporting Service. - 3.
+Install Carbonite Availability and Carbonite Migrate Reporting Service. - 3.
 Using the Carbonite Replication Console from another machine, add the server where you installed Reporting Service to your console.
 See Adding a Reporting Service server to the Carbonite Replication Console on page 7. - 4.
 Using the Carbonite Replication Console, configure the Reporting Service server.
 See Configuring the Reporting Service server on page 8.

-Once your configuration is complete, Carbonite Availability and Carbonite Move data will be collected and you can use standard SQL queries and tools to create your own customized reports.
+Once your configuration is complete, Carbonite Availability and Carbonite Migrate data will be collected.
+You can launch the Replication Reporter from the console to generate pre-defined reports.
+You can also use standard SQL queries and tools to create your own customized reports.
 See your SQL documentation for detailed instructions on creating queries and reports.
 For a complete list of the data stored in the Reporting Service tables, see Reporting Service tables on page 12.